mr-zare/game-course-fall-2021/prototype-two--minecraft-clone/README.md

 - [ ] Setup the project in URP
 - [ ] Player move
-- [ ] Make a bunch of placeholder blocks
 - [ ] SUPER simple block placer
 - [ ] Collect Objects